Close icon

 To reduce crime, we need to try and understand why it happens, how people feel about it, and the impact it has on individuals and society as a whole.

-An exciting feature is the opportunity to study forensic science at our purpose-built forensics laboratory and crime scene house.
+An exciting feature is the opportunity to study aspects of forensic science at our purpose-built forensics laboratory and crime scene house.

 This award is validated by The Open University.